JVHallam/kata_azure_pipelines/readme.md

 * create the second job
 * it must now echo the updated value too

+* TEST:
+    * when ran:
+        * Job 2:
+            * Can access the holder variable from the first task
+            * It must echo "Updated Value"

 # Output variables and passing things around at a stage level

 # Output variables and the use of templates